re-data/re-data/docs/docs/re_cloud/quickstart.md

 ```

 :::info
-This requires you to have `re_data` configured in your environment!
-If you don't and you don't need to configure it now.
-Just skip re_data parts of the rest of tutorial.
+This commands require you to have dbt & re_data configured for the project.
+In case you just use dbt docs not re_data you can skip the second command.
+If you don't use any of it, check our instructions for other data apps: **[uploading reports](/docs/re_cloud/upload_command)**
 :::

 ## Upload reports! 😊